AltriusRS/Curio/README.md

 # Documentation

-You can view the most up-to-date documentaion [here](https://curio.cf/docs/latest) however as this is not promised to be in-sync with the docs on [docs.rs](https://docs.rs/) you should probably use those if you are not importing from this repository
+You can view the most up-to-date documentation [here](https://curio.cf/docs/latest) however as this is not promised to be in-sync with the docs on [docs.rs](https://docs.rs/) you should probably use those if you are not importing from this repository

 ## Examples: